-We worked closely with Indigenous groups on the environmental assessment application for the project and we continue to engage with Indigenous groups, government and community members.
+We worked closely with Indigenous groups on the environmental assessment application for the project and we engaged with Indigenous groups, government and community members.
 We also convened a Core committee that met from November 2013 until December 2016 to ensure a diverse range of perspectives were considered.